peteroupc/html3dutil/doc/H3DU.Math.md

 #### Parameters

-* `quat` (Type: Array.&lt;Number>)<br>
+* `quat` (Type: Array.&lt;number>)<br>
     A quaternion, containing four elements.

 #### Return Value

 The normalized quaternion.
 Note that due to rounding error, the vector's length might not be exactly equal to 1, and that the vector will remain unchanged if its length is 0 or extremely close to 0.
-(Type: Array.&lt;Number>)
+(Type: Array.&lt;number>)

 #### See Also